Harold Ramirez Player Props: Rays vs. White Sox

 Harold Ramirez At The Plate

-- Ramirez is batting .382 with three doubles, a triple, four home runs and four walks.
+- Ramirez has four doubles, a triple, five home runs and six walks while batting .354.

-- Ramirez will look to extend his eight-game hitting streak.
-He's batting .500 with one homer during his last outings.

-- Looking at the 16 games he has played this year, he's hit a home run in four of them (25.0%), and in 6.7% of his trips to the dish.
+- He has gone deep in five games this season (26.3%), leaving the park in 6.9% of his trips to the dish.

-- Ramirez has had an RBI in five games this season (31.3%), including three multi-RBI outings (18.8%).
+- Ramirez has had an RBI in seven games this season (36.8%), including three multi-RBI outings (15.8%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.